JohnSnowLabs/spark-nlp-workshop/tutorials/Certification_Trainings/Law/README.md

 ## Table of Contents

-### Tokenization and sentence splitting
+### Tokenization and sentence splitting of long sentences and texts
-1. SentenceSplitting.ipynb
+1. Tokenization_Splitting.ipynb
-2. Tokenization.ipynb

 ### Embeddings for Financial and Legal domains
 3. WordEmbeddings.ipynb